GEOL 117 - PHYSICAL GEOLOGY COURSE

 I am happy to work with those of you with designated accommodations.
 Please coordinate implementation of those accommodations with me at least two days prior to a test or assignment where an accommodation is provided.

 Text: This web site is the equivalent of your text book.
-I propose that reviewing the material before the
+Reviewing the material before the

 lectures can significantly increase efficiency of learning.
 With discipline you can